Skip to main content

 Ireland’s David O'Sullivan, a former Secretary-General of the European Commission, is the EU Sanctions Envoy.
 His role involves engaging in high-level discussions with third countries to avoid evasion or circumvention of the sanctions.

-While the situation in Ukraine continued to evolve, the European Commission adopted a Temporary Crisis Framework to enable Member States use limited State Aid measures to mitigate the economic impact of the war by financially supporting severely impacted companies and sectors.
+While the situation in Ukraine continues to evolve, the European Commission’s Temporary Crisis and Transition Framework has enabled Member States to use limited State Aid measures to mitigate the economic impact of the war by financially supporting severely impacted companies and sectors.
 State Aid is generally not allowed under EU rules as it gives companies that receive government support an unfair advantage over competitors.

 The European Union’s solidarity during the war and recovery from the financial consequences of the Covid-19 pandemic is of vital importance to Ireland, particularly as the country is also impacted by Brexit.